 '''

-$ make

-$ python setup.py build install [--user]
+$ python -m pip install .

 '''

-This will compile the source code under a directory named build, and subsequently install to the appropriate site-packages directory once completed.
 Users who do not have administrator's privileges on the system they're conducting the installation should add the --user command-line argument, which will conduct a local installation.
+A parallelized build using the --global-option legacy behavior as described above is also available when installing manually.

-Following the installation, running VICE's unit tests (if desired) and cleaning the source tree can be achieved with import vice vice.test()
+Following the installation, if desired, VICE's unit tests can be run with